technologiestiftung/kiezbox-messages/README.md

 INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
 ```

 Open this URL with the `/docs` suffix in your server to access the Swagger documentation of the API.
-For this example: `http://127.0.0.1:8000/docs`
+For this example: `http://127.0.0.1:8000/docs

+### Update the API

+If you want to run an updated version of the API which introduces changes in the database models (for example, a new field), you will have to wipe the database clean first.
+To do this, simply delete the `backend.db` file.